 LCO is a partnership of Ohio libraries and library organizations that are working together to build and provide a core collection of information resources and library services that will help all Ohioans compete in the global knowledge economy.
 This collection of resources, called the Ohio Web Library, supports quality education, a skilled workforce, business growth and lifelong learning in Ohio.
 The State Library of Ohio, OhioLINK (Ohio Library and Information Network), OPLIN (Ohio Public Library Information Network), and INFOhio (Ohio’s PreK-12 Digital Library) formed Libraries Connect Ohio in 2003 as an initiative to define and deliver a statewide collection of databases to provide a common set of information resources.
 The partnership exemplifies the value of collaboration.
 Libraries Connect Ohio improves the buying power and breadth and scope of information resources available to all Ohio residents regardless of where they live or go to school.
 The savings affords libraries and library networks the ability to build on the core collection in Ohio Web Library by purchasing additional resources to meet the needs of their patrons.

-The Ohio Public Library Information Network (OPLIN), provides broadband Internet connections and related information services to Ohio public libraries including contributions to the Ohio Web Library.
-Their primary mission is to ensure that all Ohio residents have fast, free public Internet access through the 251 independent local public library systems in Ohio, as well as the use of high-quality research databases.
+The Ohio Public Library Information Network (OPLIN), provides broadband internet connections and related information services to Ohio public libraries.
+Their primary mission is to ensure that all Ohio residents have fast, free public internet access through the 251 independent local public library systems in Ohio, as well as the use of high-quality research databases not freely available online.

 - ALAO – Academic Library Association of Ohio

 A membership organization for private and public colleges and universities including higher-education libraries like medical and law school libraries.

-- ASIST – Central Ohio Chapter, American Society of Information Science and Technology
+- CO-ASIS&T – Central Ohio Chapter, American Society of Information Science and Technology

 INFOhio supports and enriches teaching and learning by providing equitable access to quality resources for Ohio’s PreK-12 community of students, educators and parents.